Maxim-Mazurok/google-api-typings-generator/gapi.client.androidpublisher/readme.md

 await gapi.client.androidpublisher.inappproducts.insert({ packageName: "packageName",  });

 /*
 Lists all in-app products - both managed products and subscriptions.
+If an app has a large number of in-app products, the response may be paginated.
+In this case the response field `tokenPagination.nextPageToken` will be set and the caller should provide its value as a `token` request parameter to retrieve the next page.
 */
 await gapi.client.androidpublisher.inappproducts.list({ packageName: "packageName",  });